The Oculus Rift S is intended as a replacement of the original Oculus Rift and is the pinnacle of the Oculus VR line up.

 The design of the Oculus Rift S has been heavily influenced by Lenovo.
 Obvious not only because of the Lenovo logo emblazoned on the side, but also by the design of new "Halo" headstrap - which looks remarkably similar to that on the Lenovo Mirage Solo headset that we've seen before.

-Lenovo has also had a hand in a number of other design facets of this new Rift headset.
-There are a number of small changes and enhancements to the entire design, but comfort and accessibility are perhaps the most appealing ones.
+Lenovo has also had a hand in a number of other design facets of the new Rift headset.
+There are several small changes and enhancements to the entire design, but comfort and accessibility are perhaps the most appealing ones.

 No more tracking stations

 We have to say, we're impressed with just how well this insight tracking system works.
-Our hand and body movements were accurately tracked during our play session and we didn't have any issues with disconnects and bothersome tracking hiccups either.
+Our hand and body movements were accurately tracked during our various play sessions and we didn't have any issues with disconnects and bothersome tracking hiccups either.